alanbk/DjangoBlog/README.md

 # DjangoBlog
-A Blogging WebApp Made on the Python Djang Framework
+A Blogging WebApp Made on the Python Django Framework

 Install the following packages: OR Use the Virtual Environment ZIP for Linux pip install django